 - Do your research on where to stay.
 Jarrett is the family trip-planning guru and he has shared in a few previous posts about his “system” for plotting a trip.
-Check out this post about why we use Good Sam Trip Planner, and this post about his three trip planning essentials.
+Check out this post about how we plan our camping trips, then this post about why we use Good Sam Trip Planner, and then this post about Jarrett’s three trip planning essentials.

 - Make reservations: Most campgrounds begin accepting reservations six to 12 months in advance.
 Since some campgrounds will fill up quickly, it’s essential to know what those reservation windows are, and then make sure you put a reminder on your calendar so you don’t forget!

 - As you make trip plans and reservations, we find it helpful to print off that reservation information and add it to a binder that we take on our trips.

 - Do you need to request any information or maps from travel bureaus?
 If so, doing so now means it will all arrive well before you leave.

 - Will you need to kennel a pet while you are gone?
 If so, now is the time to make a reservation.

 - Will you need someone to mow your grass?
 If so, make arrangements.

 - Finalize your travel itinerary: Do you need to purchase any event tickets ahead of time?
 Do you need to make sure you bring any special discount passes?

 - Create a meal plan for your trip.
 I find great recipe inspiration over on Pinterest, where I’m always saving new ideas.
 (I also share a lot more tips and tricks for menu planning over on this post.)
 As you create the meal plan, determine what ingredients you already have at home and create a grocery list for what you still need.